Population Health Fellowship – Frequently Asked Questions (FAQs)

 There will be 2 fellowship days every week.
 One of the days will be a Tuesday, which is a compulsory fellowship day that cannot be changed.
 Learning events will coincide with this day (Tuesday) thus ensuring all fellows will be available to attend the learning together.
 It will be up to the fellow, their employer, and the host organisation to agree the other fellowship day.

 Is there flexibility for changing the other agreed fellowship day once the programme has started?

 Potentially.
 Fellows should discuss this with their employer and host organisation.
 However, please remember that Tuesday must always remain one of your fellowship days.

 What is a virtual contact day?

 The Population Health Fellowship has a set of contact days spread throughout the year.
-These contact days will be delivered virtually via Microsoft Teams on Tuesdays.
+These contact days will be delivered virtually via platforms such as Microsoft Teams and Blackboard.
 A contact day is a mandatory requirement of the programme and involves delivery of formal educational sessions.
 The contact days are in addition to other catch-up meetings and online learning events.
-There is also likely to be local learning events that your local HEE office will be directing you to.
+There is also likely to be local learning events that your local regional office will be directing you to.